joelw/cpanel-site-checker/README.md

 * Enumerates all accounts and domains on a list of cPanel servers
 * Skips any domains that don't resolve in DNS to the that particular server
-* Retrieves the content of the web site and logs it into a file
+* Retrieves the text content of the web site and logs it into a file
-* Saves a screenshot of the site using PhantomJS
+* Saves a screenshot of the site
+* Compare the contents of each web site with its previous snapshot

 It will eventually be extended to:

-* Compare the contents of each web site with its previous snapshot
 * If a significant difference is encountered, generate an email that contains an alert, as well as the before and after screenshots